Studies have suggested that moving is one of the most stressful events in life. Give yourself enough time to plan and execute your move effectively.

 - A not-to-exceed estimate is also called a guaranteed price or price protection estimate.
 These estimates are based on a binding estimate or an actual cost, and the customer pays either the amount of the estimate or the actual cost, whichever is lower.

-After the move is over, movers should have provided:
+After the move is over, movers should provide:

 - a written estimate